Post

 Project Background

-I participated in the 1st Woosong University National SW Club Competition and built an IoT smart lighting system.
-The system automatically adjusts light brightness based on ambient light levels to save energy.
+I participated in the 1st Woosong University National SW Club Competition and built an IoT smart lighting system that automatically adjusts brightness based on ambient light levels to save energy.

 Components:

-• NodeMCU (ESP8266): Measures brightness with light sensor, controls lighting
+• NodeMCU (ESP8266): Measures ambient brightness via light sensor, controls the light

 • Android App: Real-time monitoring and manual control